Building a Dam

 - The proposed dam is being constructed on a navigable stream.

 If a water right permit is needed, state law requires the permit to be approved prior to building your dam.
 Aside from this legal requirement, it is wise to know whether you can get the permit before incurring the expense of building a dam.
 Please note that getting a water right permit involves public notice and may take several months so plan your project accordingly.
 If your application for a water right permit is approved, you will have five years to construct your water use system and an additional four years to place all of the water to beneficial use.
+After construction of your dam, you may notify the Water Rights Program that your project is complete by filing a "Notice of Completion of Works."
+This Notice informs us that your project is ready for an inspection to license your water use which is the final step in getting a water right.
+Your water right permit will likely contain some qualifications concerning your water use.
+Please be sure to follow these qualifications.

 For more information on water rights permitting, please refer to Frequently Asked Questions and Application and Hearing Procedures.
 Application forms are available for downloading and detailed instructions are also available to assist with completing your application.
 You may also view pending applications undergoing public notice or issued water rights online.